Securing Our Future

 Project by:

-• Paul Wentrock
+- Paul Wentrock

-• Daniel Trimboli
+- Daniel Trimboli

-• Alexander Magarey
+- Alexander Magarey

-• Aidan Rowett
+- Aidan Rowett

-• Simulating phone data for education and training
+Simulating phone data for education

 The project "Simulating Phone Data for Education and Training" addresses the need for practical training tools in forensic science, particularly for law enforcement and academic settings.
 The aim is to develop a comprehensive training dataset that replicates real-world mobile forensic investigations.
-The methodology involves creating detailed scenarios that mirror complex forensic analyses, including diverse devices, operating systems, and user behaviors.
+The methodology involves creating detailed scenarios that mirror complex forensic analyses, including diverse devices, operating systems, and user behaviours.
 Data is extracted from mobile devices, edited, and anonymized to ensure privacy while retaining educational value.

-The project uses advanced forensic tools to construct realistic training environments that enhance participants' skills in handling and analyzing digital evidence within legal and ethical boundaries.
+The project uses advanced forensic tools to construct realistic training environments that enhance participants' skills in handling and analysing digital evidence within legal and ethical boundaries.
 Key outcomes include improved decision-making skills and technical competencies among forensic professionals.
 The simulations have also highlighted the significance of ethical considerations in forensic investigations.
 Future expansions will introduce more complex scenarios to continually challenge and prepare learners for real-world digital investigations.

 Project by:

-• Muhammad Fitri Kamarudin
+- Muhammad Fitri Kamarudin

-• Muhammad Afiq Mohamed Nasir
+- Muhammad Afiq Mohamed Nasir

-• Acoustic hands-on demonstration rig
+Acoustic hands-on demonstration rig

 Acoustic and vibration control plays a crucial role in signature management of naval vessels to ensure they maintain optimal stealth.
 As the Royal Australian Navy expands its fleet, the need for specialised signatures engineers with foundational knowledge of acoustics and vibration increases.
 Raising interest in the field of acoustics and vibration is therefore crucial and this project's rig will strive to capture the interest of students of all ages.
 The demonstration rig illustrates the effect of using soft mounting between a vibration source and the rest of a structure; in this case a metal plate representing a hull of a ship sitting in a volume of water.
 The soft mounting decreases the noise levels experienced by the hull as well as in the water, showing that they are an effective way of controlling vibrations and signatures.
 Users will be encouraged to feel and hear the difference in noise levels.